dabudke/modkit/CONTRIBUTING.md

 ## Stale Issues and Pull Requests

-Stale issues and pull requests will get an automated message, asking if they are resolved or if they need a bump.
+Stale issues and pull requests will get an automated message, asking if they are resolved, and if not, the message 'bumps' theconversation, so everyone subscribed are notified of it again.
 Please make sure to close any open pull requests/issues that are resolved, to keep clutter down.

 ## Maintaining an Unsupported Version